gorkaberzal/Project3Audacity/README.md

 2.The game shows the champion at the begining at the very bottom of the game centered.
 If you are collided by a bug then the game restarts and puts you in your initial position.
 On the other hand when you reach the water then you see the words "Game Over", followed by the bottom replay.

 3. The game to be cloned from Github https://github.com/gorkaberzal/Project3Audacity.git.
 It will download all the files required to play the game.
-Then you have to open in a browser the index.html file and that is.
+Then you have to open in a browser the index.html file and that is... ready to paly!!!

 For detailed instructions on how to get started, check out this [guide](https://docs.google.com/document/d/1v01aScPjSWCCWQLIpFqvg3-vXLH2e8_SZQKC8jNO0Dc/pub?embedded=true).